ms1011/jcal/README.md

 A CLI tool to manage schedules and to-do lists directly from the terminal.

+All schedule data is stored in a `schedule.json` file located in the current working directory where `jcal` commands are executed.

 ## Installation

 To install `jcal` globally, run: